jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 ========================

 1. Open scenario list
-2. Click on three dots in the right corner of the scenario you need to edit
+2. Click three dots in the right corner of the scenario you need to edit
-3. Click on "Delete" option from the list
+3. Click the "Delete" option from the list
 4. If scenario deletes successfully you will get respective message and scenario disappear from the list

 You can also delete a scenario using the "Delete" button inside the edit form for a specific scenario.